 Today is the centennial of the birth of Billie Holiday.
-Contrary to popular belief, she was born in the City of Brotherly Love in Philadelphia General Hospital.
+Contrary to popular belief, she was not born in Baltimore.
+Lady Day was born on April 7, 1915 at Philadelphia General Hospital.

 The misapprehension about Holiday’s place of birth may account for why she hasn’t been inducted into the Walk of Fame.
 Despite her arrests and conviction in Philadelphia, she had love for her hometown.
 It was, after all, the place where she could work in the nightclubs.
-After her conviction, she lost her cabaret license and could not work in places where alcohol was sold.
-She could perform at a sold-out Carnegie Hall, but couldn’t get a gig at a hole-in-the-wall in Harlem.
+After her conviction, she lost her New York City cabaret card and could not work in places where alcohol was sold.
+So she could perform at a sold-out Carnegie Hall, but couldn’t get a gig at a hole-in-the-wall in Harlem.

 Parenthetically, Holiday was inducted into the Apollo Theater’s Walk of Fame yesterday.

-Yes, there’s an historical marker noting that when Lady Day was in town, she often lived at the Douglass Hotel.
+Yes, there’s a historical marker noting that when Lady Day was in town, she often lived at the Douglass Hotel.

 Holiday is depicted in the Women of Jazz mural in Strawberry Mansion.
 But the mural is scheduled to be demolished by the Philadelphia Housing Authority.